Tropical Storm Debby is approaching Florida

 Tropical storm warnings and a hurricane watch were issued for the west coast of Florida and the panhandle as Debby crossed the Gulf of Mexico.
 Heavy rains are expected across the Southeast.

-The weather had been moving in an eastward direction just north of the Cuban capital, Havana, and was slightly more than 100 miles away from Key West.
+A tropical depression strengthened into Tropical Storm Debby north of Cuba on Saturday and was predicted to become a hurricane as it moves through the Gulf of Mexico on a collision course with the Florida coast.

-Maximum winds were sustained at around 40 mph, the bulletin said, and the storm was moving at around 15 mph.
+The National Hurricane Center said in an update posted at 11 p.m.
+Saturday that Debby was located about 50 miles (80 kilometers) west-southwest of Dry Tortugas National Park in Florida and about 260 miles (415 kilometers) south-southwest of Tampa.
+The storm was moving northwest at 14 mph (22 kph) with maximum sustained winds of 45 mph (75 kph).

-All points on the Florida Keys west of Seven Mile Bridge were put under a Tropical Storm Warning, along with much of the state's west coast — from close to Gainesville as far south as the Everglades.
+All points on the Florida Keys west of Seven Mile Bridge have been put under a Tropical Storm Warning, along with much of the state's west coast — from close to Gainesville as far south as the Everglades.

 Such warnings indicate the NHC expects tropical storm conditions could appear in those regions by very late Sunday night.